Management Team & Studio

 Juris Doctor, Loyola University

-Steven Vance is a website and web application developer, and a transportation planner.
+Steven Vance is an urban planner and web application developer.
 He created Chicago Cityscape, a subscription service to track building permits and neighborhood data, and MAPS Tracker, to notify MAPS clients of new building violations.
-He has worked for the Chicago Department of Transportation, Active Transportation Alliance, and built and managed websites for many organizations.
-He writes for Streetsblog Chicago.
+He has worked for the Chicago Department of Transportation, Active Transportation Alliance, written for Streetsblog Chicago and other publications, and created websites for several organizations including Landmarks Illinois.

 Master of Urban Planning & Public Policy, University of Illinois at Chicago

-Bachelor of Architecture; Master of Architecture and Structural Engineering, University of Illinois at Urbana-Champaign
+Bachelor of Architecture: University of Illinois at Urbana-Champaign; Master of Architecture and Structural Engineering: University of Illinois at Urbana-Champaign

 Consulting Electrical Engineer; MBA, MSEE, PE, LEED AP